 Careless handling of the generator and electrical components can be fatal.
 Never touch electrical leads or appliances when your hands are wet, or when standing in water or on wet ground.
 Do not attempt to repair the generator yourself.
-Service should be performed by an authorized service center.
+Service should be performed by a qualified service center.

 Do not plug the power cord into the generator receptacle while the generator is running.
+Electrical shock can cause personal injury.